 A person is unable to care for himself or herself if physical or mental problems prevent the person from dressing, cleaning, or feeding themselves, or if they need constant attention to prevent injury to themselves or others.

-The child tax credit is in addition to any child and dependent care credit and dependency exemptions for which you qualify.
+The child tax credit is in addition to the child and dependent care credit.

 The child must be your son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister, or a descendant of any of them, such as your grandchild, niece, or nephew.
 He or she must have lived with you for more than half of the year, not provided more than half of his or her own support, and be your dependent, among other requirements.
 A child is considered to have lived with you for the year if the child was born or died during the year and the child lived with you the entire time he or she was alive.